 Ra's as-Sanah has arrived.
 The extended family of AMAL (AGE 9) gathers at her grandparents' home just outside Ramallah to welcome in the new year.
-Amal overhears her father, SAMI (Age 43), and her uncle, MARWAN (Age 45), arguing behind closed doors.
+Amal overhears her father, SAMAAN (Age 43), and her uncle, MARWAN (Age 45), arguing behind closed doors.
 They speak of protest and resistance on the approaching Yawm an-Naksa ("day of the setback").
-Sami, a psychologist, advocates to organize a non-violent protest.
-Marwan, a leader of the Islamic Jihad Movement in the West Bank, insists that the show of force is necessary to advance the Palestinian and Islamic cause.
+Samaan, a psychologist, advocates to organize a non-violent protest.
+Marwan, a leader of Hamas in the West Bank, insists that the show of force is necessary to advance the Palestinian and Islamic cause.